fruit-bat/pico-zxspectrum/README.md

 *Update:* There is now preliminary support for a Kempston joystick.

 A USB hub can be now connected to the RP2040 allowing a keyboard and joystick to work with the Spectrum.
-The code is a bit new and I don't know how many different joysticks will be supported; if you are having trouble raise and issue and attach a HID report descriptor from your device and I will have a look at it.
+The code is a bit new and I don't know how many different joysticks will be supported; if you are having trouble raise an issue and attach a HID report descriptor from your device and I will have a look at it.

 Thanks to Ryzee119 for the fixes needed for the USB hub on RP2040: